 Naproxen shouldn’t be taken in the first six months of pregnancy unless prescribed by a healthcare professional.
 It is not recommended in the last three months of pregnancy or during breastfeeding.

-There is always a risk of side effects with all medications.
+There is a general risk of side effects with all medications, including Naproxen.
 Some of these can be quite mild and can subside over time.
 Others are more serious and should be reported to your GP right away if you experience any side effects.
 Please contact a member of our team if you are concerned about any potential side effects that may occur when taking naproxen.

 Some common side effects reported with naproxen use include:

 Before taking Naproxen, or any medicines, regardless of whether they are over the counter or prescription-only, it is essential always to read the patient information leaflet.